MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 * Provision Values via INF:
   * [INF AddReg]() directive using HKR *reg-root* entries in an *add-registry-section* referenced from an [INF DDInstall]() section or [DDInstall.HW]() section

-Below is an example of an INF privisioning through its INF device registry state:
+Below is an example of an INF provisioning device registry state through its INF:

 ```
 [ExampleDDInstall.HW]